working-group-two/engineering-blog/pages/blog/_posts/2021-01-07-mqtt-event-bridge.md

 {"event":{"metadata":{"sequence":"2","ackInbox":"_INBOX.VMTx7rnS0i3qXpHfuS5t3b"},"timestamp":"2021-01-06T11:24:43Z","serviceId":"wotel","voiceEvent":{"callId":"0c056e2c-07f9-4c2b-b5ca-042f160af42f","type":"CALL_ENDED","fromNumber":{"e164":"+47xxxxxxxx"},"toNumber":{"e164":"+46xxxxxxxxx"},"owner":{"e164":"+46xxxxxxxxx"}}}}
 ```

-If you run any home automation or other hobby projects at home, changes are that you already have a MQTT broker running.
+If you run any home automation or other hobby projects at home, chances are that you already have a MQTT broker running.
 You could then setup bridging to not worry about credentials and
 TLS when consuming your events.

 ## Challenges